Of all the awesome attributes of God, His love stands out the most to me at this time.

 God loves us so much that He gave us salvation through Jesus Christ, but His giving does not stop there.
 After salvation He gives us the opportunity to be like Him by giving our love to others.

 It is a difficult task to love others, mainly because people are so different.
 We are all from different cultures and generations, but God still commands us to love one another.
 Matthew 22:39 says, “You shall love your neighbor as yourself.”
 To love your neighbor as yourself is to love all people in the same manor you would like to be loved, to be forgiven, to be kind, etc…

-In Galatians 5:22 this love is a fruit of the spirit.
-It promotes the actions that follow: joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control in which Jesus is our perfect example.
+Galatians 5:22 shows us that love is a fruit of the spirit designed to promote the following actions in you: joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 Love promotes peace: To show others love in peace is to give up your right to be “right.”
 Jesus has always been in the right, but He gave up His right to be right, for you to be right with God.
 Romans 5:1 says, “Therefore having been justified by faith, we have peace with God through our Lord Jesus Christ.”
 In Matthew 5:9, Jesus said we are to be peace makers.
 We cannot be a peacemaker while fighting to the bitter end just to be right.

 Love promotes patience: Thank about the last time God pointed out an area for change.
 How long did God patiently wait for you to change?
 To show love in patience is to wait for another to change while not being offended.
 Knowing instead that you are also resistant to change.
 In Matthew 18:21-22, Peter asked how many times he should forgive.
 Jesus said seventy times seven, not meaning a certain number, but to never stop forgiving, even if it’s the same person.
 Patience and forgiveness go hand in hand, without patience you will not forgive and without forgiveness you will not be patient.